-In 2008, CIPS introduced the Information Technology Certified Professional (ITCP).
-The ITCP designation is directed specifically to senior IT practitioners and academics who want to demonstrate to their employer, their clients, their students and their partners that in addition to their IT knowledge, they understand how to effectively utilize and apply their organizational experience to achieving organizational excellence.
-The ITCP standard has been accredited by the International Professional Practice Partnership (IP3) and ITCP holders are internationally recognized under the IP3 umbrella.
+In 2008 CIPS introduced the Information Technology Certified Professional (ITCP).
+The ITCP designation is directed specifically to senior IT practitioners and academics who want to demonstrate to their employer, their clients, their students and their partners that in addition to their IT knowledge they understand how to effectively utilize and apply their organizational experience to achieving organizational excellence.

-- i) Posses a well developed broad technical understanding of IT; (breadth component)
+- i) Possess a well developed broad technical understanding of IT;

 - ii) Understand how IT fits within the organization model;

 - iii) Have competence in one or more specialist areas of IT (technical or domain knowledge) at Skills Framework for the Information Age (SFIA) Level 5 or equivalent or above.

 - iv) Have the capability to operate at the SFIA Level 5 or equivalent or above.

 Demonstrated mastery of the CIPS Body of Knowledge (BOK) is the benchmark that is used to assess the depth and breadth of an applicant’s IT knowledge.

 An individual’s competence in an IT specialization is measured by means of the SFIA framework.
 The framework is divided into the following main six IT areas:

 - Solutions Development and Implementation